rocketblast/administration/README.md

+## Alot of the information and links in these documents no longer function (whether fully or not at all).

 # Administration
 This is the place where you can find documentation about in-game commands and other stuff you can use on Rocket Blast's servers.
 Feel free to contribute through Pull requests and issues.